 After his playing days, Joey spent 2000 as hitting coach of the Daytona Cubs and three seasons as a minor league manager before joining the Chicago White Sox as third base coach in 2004.
 After three years, he became the club's bench coach.
-When manager Ozzie Guillen resigned suddenly with two days to go in the 2011 season to accept the Miami Marlins' managerial job in 2012, Cora was expected to take over as the Pale Hose's skipper for the last two games.
+When manager Ozzie Guillen resigned suddenly with two days to go in the 2011 season to accept the Miami Marlins' job for 2012, Cora was expected to take over as skipper for the last two games.
 Instead, he was let go amid rumors that he had already agreed to join Guillen in Miami the following season.
 Indeed, shortly thereafter, Guillen named him the Marlins' bench coach.
 His fate being tied to Guillen's, he was fired after Ozzie's single stormy season in Miami.
 Cora moved into the broadcasting business in 2013 as a MLB Network baseball analyst.

 - AL All-Star (1997)